bluefireteam/melos-action/README.md

 manually publish it the first time, after that you can use the action to automatically publish it.

-If you want to automatically release your packages for example when a new PR is merged you have a few different options:
+If you want to semi-automatically release your packages for example when a new PR is merged you have a few different options:

 1. **[Version and release on workflow dispatch:](./examples/01-workflow-dispatch)**